marcelafalqueto/tarot/README.md

 ### Files

-The files to run the backend are:
+The files to run the Backend are:

 - agno_agent.py - contains the agent that does a request to the route that draw 3 random cards.
 Also from the 3 card do a reading using the gpt-3.5 LLM from OpenAI.
-- main.py - initializes the app FastAPI and sets the cors so the backend can communicate with frontend without being blocked by the web navigator
+- main.py - initializes the app FastAPI and sets the cors so the Backend can communicate with Frontend without being blocked by the web navigator
 - models.py - defines the models used by the route to connect with database
 - routes.py - define 2 routes one with the 3 cards random that collects from the database and another route that calls the function from agno_agent to generate the reading
-- schemas.py - define the schema which is used to validate data to the frontend
+- schemas.py - define the schema which is used to validate data to the Frontend
 - utils.py - creates a connection with the database postgres

 ---